wjr83/Interactive-Lab-Hub/Lab 2/README.md

 Now you should be able to edit python scripts with Thonny on your Pi.

 Option 3.
 A nowadays often preferred method is to use Microsoft [VS code to remote connect to the Pi](https://www.raspberrypi.com/news/coding-on-raspberry-pi-remotely-with-visual-studio-code/).
-This gives you access to a fullly equipped and responsive code editor with terminal and file browser.
+This gives you access to a fully equipped and responsive code editor with terminal and file browser.

 Pro Tip: Using tools like [code-server](https://coder.com/docs/code-server/latest) you can even setup a VS Code coding environment hosted on your raspberry pi and code through a web browser on your tablet or smartphone!